|Section 80C||Section 80CCC||Section 80CCD||Section 80 TTA|

 Section 80CCD: Deduction for Contribution to Pension Account

-Employee’s contribution – Section 80CCD (1) Allowed to an individual who makes deposits to his/her pension account.
-Maximum deduction allowed is 10% of salary (in case the taxpayer is an employee) or 10% of gross total income (in case the taxpayer being self-employed) or Rs 1, 50,000, whichever is less.
+Employee’s contribution – Section 80CCD (1) is allowed to an individual who makes deposits to his/her pension account.
+Maximum deduction allowed is 10% of salary (in case the taxpayer is an employee) or 20% of gross total income (in case the taxpayer being self-employed) or Rs 1, 50,000, whichever is less.

 Deduction for self-contribution to NPS – section 80CCD (1B) A new section 80CCD (1B) has been introduced for an additional deduction of up to Rs 50,000 for the amount deposited by a taxpayer to their NPS account.
 Contributions to Atal Pension Yojana are also eligible.